Wednesday, 31 May 2017

 There have been beautiful sunsets the last two days, with the most amazing blazing red sun lighting up the sky with stripes of pink and blue.
 I have been feeling very excited, because I have finally gone public at work with the decision I made over the Easter holidays - I am retiring at the end of June!

-I will probably blog at more length about the reasons for my decision in due course, but the short reason is that I am done.
+The main reason is that I feel that I am done.
 I started work at seventeen years old and have never stopped - so that's thirty-seven years.
 Not for me those long University holidays; I worked all summer, every summer.
-Twenty-seven of these years have been in teaching and it has been a great roller-coaster of a career.
-I have been a teacher, a Principal teacher and a Depute Head (head of my communication support base).
+Twenty-seven of these years have been in teaching and it has been a great and interesting career; it has been a privilege to have a career teaching and helping people.
+I have been a teacher, a Principal teacher and a Depute Head (Head of a Communication Support Base).
 I have travelled with pupils to Europe and Africa, and led many Duke of Edinburgh expeditions.
 I have seen and done and taught and learned so much.
 I am truly grateful to James for supporting me in this decision and I look forward to the next chapter of my life.

 Superhospital